 Changing how we purchase meat

 Because we still eat meat, we buy responsibly, hunt, and fish.
 As humans, we are so disconnected from where our meat comes from.
 Hunting has given us even more respect for life than we had before.
 If you eat meat, you’re still taking part in killing an animal, although it’s easier on the mind to just buy the meat at the market, instead of hunting.

-Also Read: Why I Hunt
+Also Read: Why we hunt

 Now not everyone can stomach hunting, so I’m not saying if you eat meat you have to hunt, but I feel it’s important to know where your meat comes from and become acquainted with the process of how that animal was processed.

 Vegans don’t use or purchase animal products of any kind.
 Although I do use animal products, a lot of the products I use aren’t obtained by hurting the animal.

 I don’t purchase synthetic materials of any kind if I can help it.
-Polyester clothing and microfiber towels are not welcome into my home, because they are bad for the environment.
+Polyester clothing and microfiber towels are not welcome in my home, because they are bad for the environment.
 I will always opt for natural products like wool and cotton.
 Shearing a sheep, goat, or alpaca, doesn’t hurt the animal.
 In fact, it’s a kindness to the animal in most cases, as the wool becomes so long and thick that it can suffocate the animal if it’s not trimmed.

 We are all doing our best

 If you’re a vegan, I applaud you.
-Don’t let anyone shame you for not eating meat.
+Don’t let anyone shame you for not eating meat or using animal products.